gintool/gin/README.md

 A full example with an existing Maven project is given further below.

+As sampler profiling is a stochastic process, it is also worth performing repeat runs, ideally with a reboot between runs.
+We have provided a tool to merge multiple profiler CSVs into a single file: gin.util.analysis.MergeProfilerFiles.
+This will retain only hot methods appearing in more than a specific fraction of the repeats, and takes the union of all unit tests observed as calling a given hot method.

 ## Automated test case generation for Maven and Gradle projects

 Gin uses [EvoSuite](http://www.evosuite.org/) to generate test cases automatically.
 Make sure test class file are